treyz1999-lgtm/CardGamePlus/docs/architecture.md

 - SearchCriteria
 - Value

-Because Effects are data-driven, most new cards can be created without modifying the game engine.
+Because Effects are data-driven, most new cards can be created without modifying the GameEngine.

 ---